tiagoporto/generator-swill-boilerplate/README.md

 $ gulp build
 ```

-**Build And Serve**

-The build task accept the parameter --serve.
+**Build Task (the build task accept the parameter --serve)** - build the project and serve builded project.

 ```sh
 $ gulp build --serve
 ```

-### Peculiarities
+## Peculiarities

-* Js Files prefixed with `_` won't be concatenated.
+* JavaScripts files in `src/scripts` named with `*_IGNORE.js` will be ignored and won't be published, named with `*_SEPARATE.js` won't be concatenated and will be generated separated.
+	- example
+	`myplugin_SEPARATE.js` will be published as `myplugin.js`.

-* The folder `public/img` is clean when the task is run, and the images are compressed and come from ` src/images`, but if you work with copyrighted images you should not use compression, because it removes the metadatas from files.
+* The folder `public/img` is clean when some tasks are executed, the images come from ` src/images`, but if you work with copyrighted images you shouldn't use compression, because it removes the metadatas from files.
 You can place images direct in the `public/img/copyright`, they won't be deleted.

 	> If for some other reason you want to use other folders directly in the `public/img`, add the folder in the task ` clean` on `gulpfile.js`, and it won't be deleted.